1979–80 Greek Football Cup: Tournament details

 Totally 58 teams participated, 18 from Alpha Ethniki and 40 from Beta Ethniki.
 It was held in 6 rounds, including the final.

-For the first time, a provincial club (not based in Attica and Thessaloniki Prefecture), Kastoria, was awarded the cup.
-They achieved an unexpected victory over Iraklis in the Final with the impressive score of 5–2, while at the same time ensured (for the first and only time until today) their participation in next season's Cup Winners' Cup.
+For the first time, a club not based in Attica or Thessaloniki Prefecture, Kastoria, was awarded the cup.
+They achieved an unexpected victory over Iraklis in the final with the impressive score of 5–2, while at the same time ensured (for the first and only time until today) their participation in the next season's Cup Winners' Cup].

-In their way to the Final, Kastoria eliminated Ethnikos Piraeus (winning during extra time and while Ethnikos had 5 post hits), Kavala, Olympiakos Loutraki, AEL and Makedonikos.
+In their way to the final, Kastoria eliminated Ethnikos Piraeus (winning during extra time and while Ethnikos had 5 post hits), Kavala, Olympiakos Loutraki, AEL and Makedonikos.

-On the other hand, Iraklis eliminated lower division teams Veria, Niki Volos, Almopos Aridea and Panarkadikos to reach the semifinals, where they faced rivals PAOK.
-Both matches were held in Iraklis home, Lysandros Kaftanzoglou Stadium and Iraklis progressed to the Final with a 2–1 aggregate victory.
+On the other hand, Iraklis eliminated lower division teams Veria, Niki Volos, Almopos Aridea and Panarkadikos to reach the semi-finals, where they faced rivals PAOK.
+Both matches were held in Iraklis home, Kaftanzoglio Stadium and Iraklis advanced to the final with a 2–1 aggregate victory.
 Before the second leg, there was an alleged bribe attempt of PAOK footballer, Filotas Pellios, by Iraklis.
 Due to those charges, Iraklis were eventually relegated to Beta Ethniki.

 Earlier, PAOK had eliminated Olympiacos, AEK Athens and Aris, before they were eliminated by fellow-citizen Iraklis.
 Panathinaikos made an early exit from the cup, following the defeat by PAS Giannina in the Second Round.